asmall31/virginia_propertyvalues/README.md

 + The lowest earning median block groups - $25,919 and $32,188 were comprised of 89% and 65% white population.
 The percentage owned of total housing was 89% and 65%.
 + The top assessed land values for parcels in the County were mainly government owned.
 These parcels included schools, a courthouse, a hospital, a race building, a church, strip stores and a commercial building.
 + The top ten residential parcels consisted of farmhouses, ranch style homes as well as a historical dwelling.
 These top parcels were very closely geographically correlated with nearby schools.
 + There was a substantial number of parcels with no "PARCELID" attribute as these parcels had been bought by Patriots Landing Management Corporation.
-These parcels were bought in two phases, seeming for future development purposes.
+These parcels were bought in two phases, anticipated for future development purposes.
 These parcels were mainly located in the city of Virginia Beach.

 ## Input Data